sebastienbx/MeLa_Sensors2020/README.md

 This repository has been created as an additional material for the article "MeLa: a programming language for a new multidisciplinary oceanographic float" publisher in the Sensors [https://www.mdpi.com/journal/sensors](https://www.mdpi.com/journal/sensors) journal in 2020.

 MeLa is a Domain Specific Language designed to write applications for the Mermaid instrument, a profiler float used to monitor marine environment.
 The instrument drifts with the oceanic current at depths up to 5000 meters and ascents to the surface at regular time intervals to transmit scientific data.
 The instrument intents to be a pluridisciplinary platform that can be programmed with different applications written by scientists of different domains such as meteorology, biology or geosciences.
-MeLa has been created to allow non specialists of embedded systems to write their own applications for the instrument.
+MeLa has been created to allow non-specialists of embedded systems to write their own applications for the instrument.

 The language offers the following advantages:

-* It hides embedded software details to the developpers.
+* It hides embedded software details to developers.
-* It takes account of the instrument limitations, sucha as energy or processing ressources.
+* It takes account of the instrument limitations, such as energy or processing resources.
 *  It gives the guarantee that the embedded software deployed on the instrument is safe and reliable.
-*  It enable the programming of several applications on the same instrument.
+*  It enables the programming of several applications on the same instrument.

 The installation procedure to be able to use the language is in [chapter 2](#installation-pane).
 Information about folders of the repository is in [chapter 3](#repository-pane).
 A brief description of the MeLa syntax and semantic is in [chapter 4](#-pane).
 A list of functions implemented in the language is in [chapter 5](#repository-pane).
 Finally, [chapter 6](#repository-pane) is a tutorial to learn to use MeLa with three little applications.